This blog is the second in the FlexDeploy Loves OIC blog series:

 Once updated, save the file to the /home/oracle directory.

 Now that we have an updated connection plan, we need to adjust the integration project and workflow from the previous blog to configure the TLS Version property that was added.
 The first thing we have to do is add the user defined project property to the importIntegration workflow so we can use that property.
-Go to the Workflows page and open importIntegration under Oracle Integration Middleware/OIC.
-On the Main tab, add a new Workflow property as follows:
+Go to the Workflows page and open the importIntegration workflow.
+Add a new Workflow property as follows:

-Go to the project page and open the PROCESS_HR_REQUEST under /FlexDeploy/HR OIC.
-Select the third tab (Dark Blue – Properties) and configure the TLS Version property that was added.
-We will set a default value of TLSv1.1 but for the QA environment we need to have the value be TLSv1.0.
+Click Configuration -> Properties and Configure the TLS Version property that was added.
+We will update the default value to TLSv1.1.
+But, for demonstration purposes, we will set the TEST environment to have the value of TLSv1.0 for this project.
+If the TEST environment always needs a different value, a target-scoped property would be a much better choice than a project property.
 Using the Override Property capability, we can handle this easily.
 If there is an environment override, that value will be used.
 When no environment is found, the default will be used.

-To show how this will affect the import, we will do a deployment to Development and QA.
+To show how this will affect the import, we will do a deployment to Development and TEST.
 We will build a new project version and then execute the deployments.

 This is an image of the connection properties in the Development OIC instance that shows the TLS Version of TLSv1.1.

-Now we will deploy the same integration to QA.
+Now we will deploy the same integration to TEST.

-This is an image of the connection properties in the QA OIC instance that shows the TLS Version of TLSv1.0.
+This is an image of the connection properties in the TEST OIC instance that shows the TLS Version of TLSv1.0.

 Conclusion